ordinals/ord/docs/src/runes/specification.md

 ##### OffsetStart and OffsetEnd

-The `OffsetStart` and `OffsetEnd` fields contain the mint's starting and ending relative block heights, relative to the block in which the etching is mined.
+The `OffsetStart` and `OffsetEnd` fields contain the mint's starting and ending block heights, relative to the block in which the etching is mined.
 The mint is open starting in the block with height `OffsetStart` + `ETCHING_HEIGHT`, and closes in the block with height `OffsetEnd` + `ETCHING_HEIGHT`.

 ##### Mint